manavm1990/curriculum/docs/177/week-1/Assignments/hw-2.md

 Simply follow this [GitHub Guide](https://guides.github.com/activities/hello-world/) to create a new repository on GitHub.
 You will be creating a new repository called `hello-world`.

-Upon completion, send the link to your instructor for review.
+Upon completion, submit the link to your repository via the assignment in Brightspace.

 ## Listen to a Podcast (or read the transcript)